MLohoefener/ZCOS-Models/README.md

 # ZCOS-Models
-Scilab/Xcos models for model based control design
+Scilab/Xcos models for model based control design used in lectures on mechatronic systems.